The Dean’s Prize for the Arts and Humanities - Deadline Extended

 This year's question is:

 The humanities analyse the multiple ways in which humans shape their world, and they are inspired by the possibility of making that world a richer, better, more interesting and meaningful one.
+Beneath simple labels like post-truth, alternative facts and fake news is a complex set of issues questioning our values.
+For this year's Dean's Prize you are invited to explore post-truth, post-trust societies.

 Entries can be submitted in any format.
 Some examples may include a short video, photograph, poem, essay or piece of art work (this list is by no means exhaustive).
+View 2015/2016 winner and runners-up entries.

 The competition is all about creativity and imagination so feel free to explore the question area in the way you see fit.